microsoft/vcpkg/docs/commands/install.md

 Perform editable builds for all directly referenced packages on the command line.

-When vcpkg builds packages, it purges and re-extracts the source code each time to ensure it can accurately track what inputs were used.
-This is necessary for [Manifest Mode][] as well as [Binary Caching][].
+When vcpkg builds ports, it purges and re-extracts the source code each time to ensure inputs are accurately.
+This is necessary for [Manifest Mode][] to accurately update what is installed and [Binary Caching][] to ensure cached content is correct.

-However, while developing a package it can be useful to edit the sources in-place and quickly request a new package build using the edited sources.
-Editable builds will not clean out the sources each time, enabling them to be modified with a text editor in the `buildtrees/` folder and quickly rebuilt.
+Passing the `--editable` flag disables this behavior, preserving edits to the extracted sources in the `buildtrees/` folder.
+This helps develop patches quickly by avoiding the need to write a file on each change.

+Sources extracted during an editable build do not have a `.clean/` suffix on the directory name and will not be cleared by subsequent non-editable builds.

 ### `--enforce-port-checks`